UrbanApps/UAModalPanel/README.md

 //   Return YES to close the panel, otherwise NO
 //   Only used if delegate is set and not using blocks.
 - (BOOL)shouldCloseModalPanel:(UAModalPanel *)modalPanel;

+// Optional: This is called when the action button is pressed
+//   Action button is only visible when its title is non-nil;
+//   Only used if delegate is set and not using blocks.
+- (void)didSelectActionButton:(UAModalPanel *)modalPanel;

 // Optional: This is called before the close animations.
 //   Only used if delegate is set and not using blocks.